andybp85/clean-code-workspace/chap15/README.md

 #### refactor compactString()
 At first I commented out the `if` statements and their bodies, which failed the test - whoops.
 Bob means just comment the `if`s themselves.
 The refactor itself is slick!

+### Final Refactor
+This is obviously pretty huge, and rather than try it myself at first I used one of my favorite tools, [quickdiff.com](https://www.quickdiff.com/), to figure it out.
+I then decided to go back and try from the couple things Bob points out at the end, so I copied what I had into Atom and checked out `ComparisonCompactor.java`.

+The first one was really cool because after I inlined the methods into `formatCompactedComparison`, IntelliJ offered to make `compactExpected` and `compactActual` local variables in it.
+I went for it, and then it was only a small refactor to make it have only one return statement.

+I don't think I would have thought of inverting the sense of `shouldNotBeCompacted()` like that, but it is way clearer and only has the one negation.
+I'll have to keep that in mind.
+After these two, my tests passed.

+I then used another great IntelliJ tool, `Compare with Clipboard`, to compare my current file with what I had in Atom.
+First thing I noticed was the heavy refactor and move of `compactString()` to `compact()` with a few helper methods.
+I used IntelliJ's refactor to change the name, moved it, and then just copy and pasted the body and new methods (first time I've ever seen `StringBuilder()`).
+This resulted in `computeCommonPrefix()` and `computeCommonSuffix()` not being used.
+I see how he took the logic in those two functions and broke it out into the new functions.
+And now, my tests are failing...

+I continued using `Compare with Clipboard` and saw that Bob had inlined the `expected.equals(actual)` from `areStringsEqual()` into `shouldNotBeCompacted()`, and suddenly the IntelliJ lit the line up.
+Apparently this condition will always result in `false` - oh, I forgot to switch the `&&`s to `||`s!
+That got my tests passing.
+There's definitely a lesson here in that simpler code is easier for the IDE to check, and letting your tools help you as much as possible is one of the best pieces of programming advice I can think of.

+After that, I removed the redundant argument in `suffixOverlapsPrefix()`, and with only a couple formatting differences, my code matched Uncle Bob's.